-Note that I’m simply using Bayesian networks because they do the sums for me.
+I’m using Bayesian networks because they do the sums for me.
 The direction of the arrows below is not meant to imply causation.
 Rather, the idea is from the assumption that someone is a particular gender, it is straightforward to guess the probability that a particular gender norm would be relevant.
 The Bayes trick then is to go in reverse from experiencing the relevance of particular norms to decoding one’s gender.

 Let’s get started with some pictures.

 The network below shows the setup in the absence of evidence.

 The goal is to infer gender and at present the probabilities are 49-49% for man/woman and 1% for non-binary.
 That’s probably too high for the latter.
 Also I’m assuming there are only three discrete gender identities, which is false.

 Each node with an arrow leading into it represents a conditional probability.
 The table below shows a conditional probability probability distribution defined for one of the norm-relevancy nodes.